evanroyrees/Automappa/docs/CONTRIBUTING.md

 ids.COMPONENT_ID
 ```

-2. Create your component file in the components sub-directory.
+### 2. Create your component file in the components sub-directory

 The component should be placed respective to the page where it will be added.